Events and Programs

 Urban Planning

 The UCLA Luskin School of Public Affairs prepares its students to enter the workforce with a broad range of practical and professional skills.
 Luskin Graduates are prepared to take on leadership roles and effect change as practitioners, researchers, and policymakers in the public, private and non-governmental sectors.
-The following survey results provide information and statistics regarding where our Class of 2022 Urban Planning graduates work, the sector(s) and position within the organization, location, and salary ranges.
-The data below is from the January 2022 survey, which is 6 months after they graduated.
-Among the graduating cohort of 61, 21 graduates completed the survey, which is about 34.42%
+The following survey results provide information and statistics regarding where our Class of 2023 Urban Planning graduates work, the sector(s) and position within the organization, location, work modality and salary ranges.
+The data below is from the January 2023 survey, which is 6 months after they graduated.
+Among the graduating cohort of 94, 29 graduates completed the survey, which is about 30.85%

 Percentage employed

-According to the survey responses from the 2022 Urban Planning graduates, 95.2% of the respondents are currently employed either full-time or part-time.
+According to the survey responses from the 2023 Urban Planning graduates, 86.2% of the respondents are currently employed either full-time, 32 hours or more per week, and 3.45% are employed part-time, 31 hours or less per week, 6.9% are actively seeking employment, and 3.44% are unemployed.
 Their employers are marked with an asterisk (*).

-In addition to the survey data, we gathered information from LinkedIn and internet searches to provide the most recent employment statistics.
-Among the graduating class of 61 students, we found via our Internet search that 56 graduates have secured full-time employment one year after graduation.
-We could not locate the remaining 5 students’ employment information; therefore, their employment status is unknown.
-Based on our search, we could not identify any individuals from the graduating class of 2022 who did not have full-time employment.
+In addition to the survey data, we gathered information from LinkedIn and Internet searches to provide the most recent employment statistics.
+Among the graduating class of 94 students, we found via our Internet search that 74.46% of graduates have secured full-time employment, 32 hours or more and 3.19% have secured part-time employment 9 months after graduation.
+2.12% are actively seeking employment, and 1.06% are unemployed.
+We could not locate the remaining 19.15% of graduates’ employment information; therefore, their employment status is unknown.

 Caltrans* |